 A monthly membership that helps new and advanced sewers build a custom wardrobe?
 Where have you been all our lives?
 Buyers get access to a library of wardrobe-building patterns, updated with new designs every month.
-This is an off-shoot of the existing brand, Colette patterns which is a very clever move.
-They’ve taken existing content and packaged it into a targeted product – a collection of patterns for people who want to sew their own wardrobe of clothes.
+This is an off-shoot of the existing brand, Colette patterns, which is a very clever move.
+They’ve taken existing content and packaged it into a targeted product – a collection of patterns for people who want to sew their own wardrobe.

 You might already have a whole course worth of content just sitting on a blog or YouTube channel.
 Give it a wee little makeover, spruce it up and start charging for it.

-Personal trainer Kim Beach loved working with clients and helping people achieve their weight-loss and fitness goals, but one on one clients were difficult to gain and manage with regularity.
+Personal trainer Kim Beach loved working with clients and helping people achieve their weight-loss and fitness goals.
+The problem was that one-on-one clients were difficult to gain and manage on the regular.
 Kim decided to launch an online weight loss program with a Facebook community for added support.
-Over the last few years, she’s helped thousands of people reach their weight-loss goals, and she’s recently expanded her business to the UK.
-She can help more people at a more affordable price by offering an online membership.
+Over the last few years, she’s helped thousands of people reach their weight-loss goals.
+She’s even expanded her business to the UK, and it’s all thanks to the magic of membership sites.

-If you have a skill that relies on the one-on-one model, turn it into an online membership site and get to expanding.
+If you have a skill that relies on the one-on-one model, turn it into an online membership site and get expanding!